vitalif/vitastor/README.md

 ## Features

-Vitastor is currently a pre-release, a lot of features is missing and you can still expect breaking changes in the future.
+Vitastor is currently a pre-release, a lot of features are missing and you can still expect breaking changes in the future.
 However, the following is implemented:

 - Basic part: highly-available block storage with symmetric clustering and no SPOF